lithammer/python-jump-consistent-hash/docs/index.rst

    >>> jump.hash(256, 1024)
    520

-Unless using PyPy, it will try to compile the C++ reference implementation during installation.
-If that fails it will fallback to using the pure Python implementation which is about 10x slower on CPython.

 If you want to use a ``str`` as a key instead of an ``int``, you can pass it through a hash function to compute a real key.
 Here's a couple of examples using Python 3: